 by Andrea Tudhope, Kansas News Service

-A former high-ranking official of the Unified Government of Wyandotte County and Kansas City, Kansas, was sentenced Wednesday for misdemeanor battery against a female employee.
+The general services director of the Unified Government of Wyandotte County and Kansas City, Kansas, has resigned after a jury on Tuesday found him guilty of misdemeanor battery against a female employee.

-After Laughlin’s conviction, UG Public Relations Director Mike Taylor told KCUR that UG officials were surprised by the jury’s verdict, because they had conducted an internal investigation of the incident, and “came to a different conclusion than the jury.”
+UG Public Relations Director Mike Taylor told KCUR that UG officials were surprised by the guilty verdict.

 Andrea Tudhope is a reporter at KCUR 89.3.
 Email her at firstname.lastname@example.org, and follow her on Twitter @andreatudhope.
 Kansas News Service stories and photos may be republished at no cost with proper attribution and a link back to kcur.org.